Changissnz/nu_merchant_principal/README.md

 to a foreign/alien/deitified force, could very well be the result of recipes heavily reliant on doxing.
-Suppose these patterns perceived to be malicious by some, those that hold the patterns to be curses, to fall under games akin to those already mentioned in this section.
+Suppose these patterns perceived to be malicious by some, those that hold the patterns to be curses, fall under games akin to those already mentioned in this section.

 Interpret events one step past the five senses in cases such